-PHIL 370.
+4-PHIL 370.
 PHILOSOPHY OF RELIGION.
 Three hours credit.

-Prerequisite, PHIL 220 or 340.
+Prerequisite, three hours of philosophy or instructor's consent.
 Philosophical investigation of religious language and religious experience.
 Emphasis is placed on such topics as: the source and dimension of the holy, what is "God" a name for, proofs for and against the existence of God, transcendence, immanence, hierophany, pantheism, mysticism.
-Classical and contemporary philosophical theories of religion will be examined.
+Classical and contemporary philo-sophical theories of religion will be examined.

-PHIL 380.
+4-PHIL 380.
 PROBLEMS AND METHODS OF PHILOSOPHY.
 Three hours credit.

-Prerequisite, three hours of philosophy or instructors' consent.
+Prerequisite, three hours of philosophy or instructor's consent.
 Variable content course which student may elect more than once.
 Such topics as scepticism, realism, phenomenology, free will, philosophy of mythology, inductive logic, concepts and referrence, etc. The student becomes immersed in one philosophic problem and alternative methodologies for treatment.

-PHIL 401.
+4-PHIL 401.
 PLATO.
 Three hours credit.

-Prerequisite, PHIL 311.
+Prerequisite, PHIL 201.
 Critical examination of the works of Plato, stressing the later dialogues.
-Consideration of such topics as Plato's theories of knowledge, love, the good, being, creation and government; the Platonic myths; relation of Plato to Greek culture; his immense influence on subsequent Western philosophic thought.
+Consideration of such topics as Plato's theories of knowledge, love, the good, being, creation and government; the Platonic myths: relation of Plato to Greek culture; his immense influence on subsequent Western philosophic thought.

-PHIL 403.
+4-PHIL 403.
 SEMINAR IN KANT AND HEGEL.
 Three hours credit.

-Prerequisite, PHIL 313 and 314.
-Intensive investigations into Kant's Critique of Pure Reason and Hegel's Phenomenology of Spirit stressed respectively in alternate years.
+Prerequisite, PHIL 202 and 203.
+Intensive investigations into Kant's Critique of Pure Reason and Hegel's Phenomenology of Spirit stressed respectively in al-ternate years.
 Such topics as: transcendental vs. empirical investigations; synthetic judgments a priori; pure, practical and absolute reason; antinomies and dialectic; idealism, scepticism and historicism; reason, will and spirit; etc.